steven1174/Python-Projects/Python_2/Project2/README.md

-# Proyecto 2
+# Project 2

-Python Intermediate Course
+A basic deployement of a web server